-If the first approach is made to a governor, they will refer the issue and the complainant to the appropriate person within their school and advise the complainant of the procedure.
-Governors will not act unilaterally outside the procedure or be involved at the early stages in case they are needed to sit on a panel at a later stage of the process.
+If the first approach is made to an Academy Council member, they will refer the issue and the complainant to the appropriate person within their school and advise the complainant of the procedure.
+Academy Council members will not act unilaterally outside the procedure or be involved at the early stages in case they are needed to sit on a panel at a later stage of the process.